H2CK/webtrees/README.md

 * `-e ENABLE_REMOTE_USER` - if set to TRUE use REMOTE_USER for authentication
 * `-e HEADER_AUTH_VAR` - Sets the name of header variable used for authentication.
 Default is REMOTE_USER.
 * `-e DISABLE_SSL` - if set to TRUE the image only provides an http entpoint.
 You should also set the port, because default port 443 is not modifed by this setting.
+* `-e DB_TYPE` - can only be used at first instantiation to set the database type (mysql, postgres, pgsql, postgresql).
+Password (DB_PASSWORD) must also be set, otherwise no initial setup is performed.
+If not present the default will be mysql.
 * `-e DB_USER` - can only be used at first instantiation to set the db username.
 Password (DB_PASSWORD) must also be set (see below), otherwise no initial setup is performed.
 If not present (only DB_PASSWORD is present) the default will be root.
 * `-e DB_PASSWORD` - can only be used at first instantiation to set the db setting during instantiation and perform initial application setup.
 * `-e DB_HOST` - can only be used at first instantiation to set the db hostname (or ip).
 Password (DB_PASSWORD) must also be set (see above), otherwise no initial setup is performed.
 If not present (only DB_PASSWORD is present) the default will be localhost.